LiveRamp/lr-map/README.md

 The static content is stored in two buckets on S3.
 The *static content bucket* is used for hosting the website and the *image bucket* is used to store and serve the resulting gifs.

-There are two tables in DynamoDB.
-The *MapLocations table* contains all the location data and the *AuthTokens table* contains the access tokens which enable the app to send messages on behalf of the user.
+This project uses DynamoDB as its database.
+Two tables are in use: the *MapLocations table* contains all the location data and the *AuthTokens table* contains the access tokens which enable the app to send messages on behalf of the user.

 ## Technical Details
 The **/map** callback URL is set in the *Slash commands* section of the Slack App.
 This URL is queried whenever a user types **/map**.
 When a user presses a button on a message returned by the app the interactive messages URL is being called.
 This URL is set in the *Interactive messages* section.
 Both URLs should point to the main_app.py lambda.